Bow Tie Analysis

 - Top event

-The top event occurs when there is a loss of control over the hazard or its containment, resulting in the release of its harmful potential elements.
+- The top event occurs when there is a loss of control over the hazard or its containment, resulting in the release of its harmful potential elements.

 - Consequence

-Consequence refers to adverse outcomes that may arise from a given event, potentially resulting in harm or damage.
+- Consequence refers to adverse outcomes that may arise from a given event, potentially resulting in harm or damage.

 - Threat

-Threats have the potential to cause a loss of control over a hazard, which can ultimately result in the occurrence of the top event.
+- Threats have the potential to cause a loss of control over a hazard, which can ultimately result in the occurrence of the top event.

 - Barrier (Prevention and mitigation)

-Barriers are present on the primary routes (posing a risk to the top event or from the top event to the consequence).
-Barriers must have the capability on their own to prevent or mitigate a Bow Tie sequence and meet all the rule sets/validity requirements for a barrier to be effective, independent, and auditable.
+- Barriers must have the capability on their own to prevent or mitigate a Bow Tie sequence and meet all the rule sets/validity requirements for a barrier to be effective, independent, and auditable.

 - Escalation Factor

-An Escalation Factor can apply to barriers on either side of the Bow Tie diagram.
-For lucidity of visual appeal, often they glide from the left on the prevention side, and from the right on the consequence side, but they are the same in all aspects.
+- For lucidity of visual appeal, often they glide from the left on the prevention side, and from the right on the consequence side, but they are the same in all aspects.

 - Escalation Factor Control

-Controls along the Escalation Factor pathway are called Escalation Factor Controls.
-The Escalation Factor is a condition that can reduce the effectiveness of the barrier to which it is attached.
-An escalation factor does not directly cause a top event or consequence, but since it degrades the main pathway barrier, the likelihood of reaching undesired consequences will be higher.
+- An escalation factor does not directly cause a top event or consequence, but since it degrades the main pathway barrier, the likelihood of reaching undesired consequences will be higher.

 Bow-Tie workshop

-Bow Tie structure shall be developed before Bow Tie workshop and also assimilate all the relevant details of technical site survey carried out along with the existing barrier condition & barrier effectiveness.
-Typically, there is recurrence of preventive barriers amidst different bow ties and very often absolute duplication of mitigation barriers.
-Bow Tie development to be carried out using the typical steps as shown below.
+Bow Tie structure shall be developed before the Bow Tie workshop and also assimilate all the relevant details of the technical site survey carried out along with the existing barrier condition & barrier effectiveness.
+Typically, there is the recurrence of preventive barriers amidst different bow ties and very often absolute duplication of mitigation barriers.
+Bow Tie development is to be carried out using the typical steps as shown below.

 - Identify the hazard and a top event